Allan Roberts (politician): Labour politics

 As a supporter of Tony Benn in the Deputy Leadership election of 1981, Roberts was unopposed for reselection that June.
 He opposed the Falklands War, and joined the Socialist Campaign Group in December 1982.
 The Militant tendency was active in his constituency, which neighboured the group's Walton base in Liverpool, and Roberts described the national Labour Party's attempts to expel members of Militant as a "witch hunt".
 Following the 1983 election (in which he was re-elected with a 15,139 majority), Roberts nominated his constituency neighbour Eric Heffer for the Labour leadership and Michael Meacher for the Deputy Leadership.

 Seeking to make a political point, Roberts brought forward a Bill to give private tenants the right to buy their flats in November 1983.
 Roberts had made enough of a name for himself to become a columnist in the Labour Herald (a newspaper set up by the Labour left, including Ken Livingstone) in 1983.
 He was also noticed in Parliament for his habit of dressing casually, and was rumoured to be the first MP to wear jeans to work.

 In November 1984, he won a libel action against the News of the World, which had linked him to gay sex offences in Liverpool, where he was 'flogged naked in a dungeon in Berlin'.

 Death

 Roberts was diagnosed with cancer in the late 1980s and after a long period suffering from the disease, died at the age of 46.
 He was the first of three MPs for Bootle in the year 1990, as his successor Michael Carr died only a month after retaining the seat in the May 1990 by-election.
+Carr was succeeded by Joe Benton, who was elected MP in the November 1990 by-election.